MedSpa Market Pro logoGet Free Audit

 • Communicate back on referred patients: With patient consent, send progress updates to the referring physician.
 This closes the loop and reinforces the referral relationship.

-Primary KPI: Track referrals per physician per month, conversion rate from referral to enrollment, and revenue attributed to the physician channel.
+Campaign metric: Track referrals per physician per month, conversion rate from referral to enrollment, and revenue attributed to the physician channel.
 A mature referral network can generate 20 to 40% of your weight loss program enrollments.

-Pro Tip: The single biggest mistake medspas make with physician outreach is sending a salesperson.
+Revenue note: The single biggest mistake medspas make with physician outreach is sending a salesperson.
 Send your medical director or supervising physician instead.
 A doctor-to-doctor conversation about patient care converts at 5 to 10 times the rate of a marketing pitch.
 Physicians refer to people they trust clinically, not to practices with the best brochure.

 9. Seasonal Demand Spikes: January (New Year), Spring (Summer Prep), Pre-Wedding